ggee/gradle-docker/readme.md

   a newer version of the base image before building; defaults to `false`
 - `noCache` (optional) a boolean argument which defines whether Docker build should add the option --no-cache, so that it rebuilds the whole image from scratch; defaults to `false`
+- `squash` (optional) a boolean argument which defines whether Docker should attempt to squash newly built layers into a single new layer; defaults to `false`

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.